WESTPORT TROTTING CLUB HISTORY

 The following season, Durban Chief won the Dominion Handicap in his own right, from a handicap of 36 yards, by nine lengths in 4:17 3/5, and also the New Zealand Free-for all and Greyhound Handicap.
 In his only defeat at the carnival, Serenelli, with 12 yards start, beat him into second in the Worthy Queen.

-Leased by Noel Simpson and American owner Adolph Golden, Durban Chief, from Eddie Cobb's stable, won first up in the United States and had five consecutive firsts.
+Durban Chief was leased by Noel Simpson and American owner Adolph Golden, with Eddie Walsh taking him to the states.
+Durban Chief, from Eddie Cobb's stable, won first up in the United States and had five consecutive firsts.
 He compiled a wonderful record, winning 14 races in New Zealand and another 32 in America.

 The driver in most of his work and New Zealand races was Billy Walsh.
 In 2009 he was interviewed by Dave McCarthy from the "Press"